Skip to Content ↵ENTER

 • Do not provide your Social Security number unless absolutely necessary

-• Question suspicious emails or phone inquiries.
+• Question suspicious emails, texts, or phone inquiries.
 Be especially wary of those requesting account information to "award a prize" or "verify a statement"

 • If you are uncomfortable with a phone call that was not initiated by you, hang up or ask for the purpose of the call.
 Then contact the company using legitimate sources such as contact phone numbers found on the company's website or your account statements